 Whisk the oil, vinegar and salt thoroughly in a small bowl until it looks creamy.
 Taste and adjust if necessary – add a little more vinegar if it isn’t acidic enough, or a drop or two more of the oil if the vinegar overpowers the flavour.

 Just before you want to eat it, pour the dressing over the torn leaves and toss carefully and thoroughly with your salad servers until each leaf is completely coated with a thin, lustrous film of flavour.
 Just dribbling a bit of dressing on a lettuce and leaving it in globs on the surface is a minor culinary crime in my book – it’s called salad dressing not a sauce after all!
 Don’t try to dress it ahead of time or it will become slimy if the weather is hot.
 The cheese will emulsify slightly into the dressing and add flavour.
 Sprinkle the rest of the cheese (and the walnuts if you use them) over the top of the salad and serve.

-NB: We stayed at this beautiful farmhouse in Saint Severin bookable on Owners Direct.
+NB: We stayed at our nephew and niece’s beautiful farmhouse in Saint Severin bookable on Owners Direct.
 Nearest airports are Bordeaux, Bergerac or Limoges.

 - To get the latest #TheFridayRecipe from the Pigeon Cottage Kitchen blog, just add your email address to the subscribe box at the top right-hand column of the website.

 - Follow me on twitter @pigeoncottage, on Instagram at Pigeon Cottage Kitchen and the Pigeon Cottage Kitchen page on Facebook.